jamiecoleman92/katacoda-scenarios/kubehealth/step5.md

  You should soon notice that the ping microservice has also changed state.
 This is because the readiness probe for that pod has realized the name pod is no longer receiving requests and as such the ping microservice no longer works.

- After a small amount of time, if you keep running the above command you will notice the name pods recover and change state to ready.
+ After a small amount of time, if you keep running the previous command you will notice the name pods recover and change state to ready.
 Following this, the ping microservice will also become available after a short amount of time.